-21) Armstrong D., Keevil M., Rollinson N., Brooks R.J., in press.
+21) Armstrong D., Keevil M., Rollinson N., Brooks R.J., 2018.
 Subtle variation in indeterminate growth leads to major variation in survival and lifetime reproductive output in a long-lived reptile.
-Functional Ecology
+Functional Ecology 32:752-761 pdf

 20) Edge C.B.*, Rollinson N.*, Brooks R.J., Congdon J., Iverson J., Janzen F., and Litzgus J. 2017 Phenotypic plasticity of nest timing in a post-glacial landscape: how do long-lived reptiles adapt to thermal time constraints?
 Ecology.
-98 512-524 *Author contribution was equal
+98 512-524 pdf *Author contribution was equal

 19) Rollinson N., Rowe L. 2016.
 The positive correlation between maternal size and offspring size: fitting pieces of a life-history puzzle.
 Biological Reviews 91:1134-1148